-- PPO Providers are primarily hospitals and physicians who participate in a BlueCard PPO network and have agreed to provide PPO members with health care services at a discounted rate that is generally lower than the rate charged by Traditional Providers. - Traditional Providers are providers who might not participate in a BlueCard PPO network, but have agreed to provide PPO members with health care services at a discounted rate.
+- PPO Providers are providers who participate in a Blue Cross and/or Blue Shield Plan and have agreed to provide PPO members with health care services at a discounted rate that is generally lower than the rate charged by Traditional Providers. - Traditional Providers are providers who might not participate in a Blue Cross and/or Blue Shield Plan, but have agreed to provide PPO members with health care services at a discounted rate.